 This project aims to collect GPS location information and survey responses from backcountry skiers and riders to better understand what types of terrain decision we make.
 Our focus is on backcountry skiers and riders of all abilities and experience.
 You need not be an expert backcountry skier to participate in this research.
-Every track submitted will go into the draw for some great prizes kindly donated by Black Diamond Equipment.
-The more tracks you submit the more chances you have at winning a prize!

 Please note: that steps 1 and 2 only need to be done once.
 Steps 3 to 5 can be done for every trip thereafter.

 1. Complete a decision making survey (15-20 mins)

 To get started, please complete a decision making and demographics survey so that we know who you are and how you think about risk in the back country.
 You only need to do this survey once.